LucasBehrendt/gamers-ground/README.md

 - Remove the 'DISABLE_COLLECTSTATIC' variable to allow Heroku to collect static files automatically and upload them to your AWS S3 bucket.

-- Next, create a file in the root directory of your project called 'custom_storages.py', where django will be told to use your custom settings for static and media files.
+- Next, create a file in the root directory of your project called 'custom_storages.py', where Django will be told to use your custom settings for static and media files.

 - Add the following imports at the top:
     ```